Actors Nikki DeLoach and Ashley Williams leaned on each other as their parents faced dementia

 Editor's note: This article was updated in June 2022.

 Longtime friends and fellow actors Nikki DeLoach and Ashley Williams have always shared a special bond.
 Since their early 20s, the women stood by each other as their careers took off and they started families.

 That bond only grew stronger when Williams' mother passed away from dementia in 2016.
 Two years later, DeLoach's father was diagnosed with the disease.

 "I met Ashley years ago at an acting studio," DeLoach says.
 "But the thing that connected us on a very deep level was our shared experience of having parents diagnosed with Alzheimer's and dementia."

-To fight back, they became Alzheimer’s Association Celebrity Champions, and over the last two years teamed up to raise over $30,000 through the Association’s Walk to End Alzheimer’s.
+To fight back, they became Alzheimer's Association Celebrity Champions, and over the last four years teamed up to raise more than $50,000 through the Association’s Walk to End Alzheimer's®.

 "We bonded over how we can fight this disease," Williams says.
 "It was Nikki's idea to join forces for Walk to End Alzheimer's — she always says we're better together."

 Caring for someone living with Alzheimer's or another dementia comes with special challenges.
 We have resources to help.

 Williams and her family knew something was wrong when Williams' mom, Linda, began to struggle with language and communication.